Toya-33/Data-Analysis-R/Linear Regression/sns_linear_regression.md

 ```

 ![](sns_linear_regression_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->

-**Insight**: The graph indicates an upward trend in the highest gross
+<br />**Insight**: The graph indicates an upward trend in the highest
-revenues for films over time.
-Additionally, it shows an increase in the
+gross revenues for films over time.
+Additionally, it shows an increase
-number of film productions, as evidenced by the large cluster of dots in
+in the number of film productions, as evidenced by the large cluster of
-the bottom right corner.
+dots in the bottom right corner.

 # Converting Years to Decades Trick